MiracleUFO/react-g-translator/README.md

     - *Type string*.
 If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages) will default to  *user's current browser language setting*.
     - Overriden by [`setLanguageTo`](#hook-setlanguageto) hook.
 (Coming in V2)

  - `shouldFallback`: Determines error handling.
-In <Wrapper /> displays original text when true, or empty string otherwise (when error).
+Available in `<Translate />` and `<Translator />`, when error, displays original text when `shouldFallback` is true, or empty string otherwise.
 Optional.
     - Defaults to `true`.
     - *Type boolean*.
 If not provided will default to true.
     - **NOTE:** Will always log exception when there is an error in translation.